pca2/bootcamp/javascript_2.md

 Script snippet #1:6 Uncaught ReferenceError: myLet is not defined
 ```

-So asy you can see, the `myLet` only existed in the if block.
-Unlike a `var` variable it doesn't exist in any form outside of it.
+So as you can see, the `myLet` only existed in the if block.
+Unlike a `var` variable, it doesn't exist in any form outside of this block.

-In the right circumstances, `let` has several advantages over `var`.
-The biggest is possibly performance.
+In the right circumstances, `let` has several advantages over `var`, most notably performance.
 Because `let` variables are cleaned up after their block completes, they're no longer sitting around taking up memory.
 They're also great for temporary variables such as in loops, and allow for cleaner code.
 Consider the following:

 ```javascript